Here you will find a quality collection of third grade writing prompts that give students plenty of ideas to write about.

 82. Should school require students to complete homework?
 Why or why not?

 83. Tell what you think it’s like to live in a rainforest.

 84. Write about what you would do if you were a teacher for a day.

 85. If you could have any pet, what would it be?
 How would you take care of it?

 87. What three things make you happiest?

 88. Write about a person who inspires you, and explain how.

-90. What do you think the world will be like 100 years from now?
+90. Describe how you think the world will be 100 years from now.

 91. Write about five things you are thankful for and explain why.